Ripnrip/CordovaMapSwift/README.md

 # CordovaMapSwift
-Uses Cordova to make a mapkit on a webview using swift
+Uses a Cordova plugin to add a mapkit on a webview using swift

 # Installation
 1. use command "cordova plugin add https://github.com/Ripnrip/CordovaMapSwift"